GTA-UFRJ/sensingbus/flushing/README.md

 		ifconfig -a

 ## Turn Raspberry Pi into a Hotspot:
+This tutorial followed this link's one: https://cdn-learn.adafruit.com/downloads/pdf/setting-up-a-raspberry-pi-as-a-wifi-access-point.pdf.

-### Install the softwares:
+### Install the software:

-Step 1) Install softwares onto the Raspberry Pi that it will act as a access point.
+Step 1) Install software onto the Raspberry Pi that it will act as a access point.
 Attention: Internet connection needed to do this step:

 		sudo update
 		sudo apt-get install isc-dhcp-server